ZichengChe/Final_individual_project-CollectingData/README.md

 4. **Cross-Genre Analysis:** Explore the presence of cross-genre books to identify trends toward interdisciplinary literary creations.

 ## Data Collection
 Data is primarily sourced from the Goodreads website, specifically the "Best Books Ever" list and the New York Times' "100 Notable Books of 2023" on Goodreads.
-The top 20 books from each list were selected, including titles, descriptions, authors, average ratings, and the first five genre labels.
+The top 20 books from each list were selected, collecting titles, descriptions, authors, average ratings, and the first five genre labels for those books.

 ## Collection Process
 Web scraping was employed using Python, spaCy, and BeautifulSoup libraries to parse web pages and extract relevant information.
 The collected data was saved in text format within a data directory and a single CSV file for comprehensive access.